RobThePCGuy/RobThePCGuy/README.md

 #### Files in, files out

 Import TXT, Markdown, or DOCX.
-Export with native Word comments your editor can answer inline.
+Export a revised manuscript with native Word comments your editor can answer inline.
 Send the file back and their replies land beside your own marks.

 </td>
 <td width="33%" valign="top">

 #### A second pass *(Pro)*

 Scene cards.
 Tension arc.
 A POV drift flag with the paragraph that broke character.
-An editorial letter whose claims point at the sentences they mean.
+An editorial letter whose claims point at the sentences it means.

 </td>
 <td width="33%" valign="top">